What is the concept of a Design Review Committee?

 And that’s exactly what the DRC does for our clients.

 These are the kind of issues the DRC is tackling — how we might make it easier to compare products on mobile screens?
 How we let users order a food in 5 seconds from our food delivery app.?
 How can we help users navigate chaotic content?
 It’s difficult to work.
 There are use cases and personas we’ve never had to think about before.
-It forces the DRC to empathize with people facing different problems, with different needs, blocked by a different obstacle and at the end of the day, those broadened conceptions make us the leading company in the Washington, DC area and one of the most innovative development companies in entire North America.
+It forces the DRC to empathize with people facing different problems, with different needs, blocked by a different obstacle and at the end of the day, those broadened conceptions make us the leading company in the Florida, area and one of the most innovative development companies in entire North America.